 Also note that you can set up certain details for each activity, like location, or start and end times.
 This is useful for example if you have fair stalls set up as activities, so you can explain where the stall is located and what time it is running.

 Broadcast your community news on the main News wall - this will be seen by any new member joining, so is a good place to put a general welcome message, instructions (e.g. why not upload a profile picture?) or fundraising updates.

-Broadcast event specific information on the event wall it refers to.
-That way, the link in the email that goes out points directly to the page where they should volunteer.
+Broadcast event-specific information on the event wall it refers to.
+That way, the link in the email that goes out points directly to the event where they should volunteer.

 BTW Please avoid double-clicking buttons when posting...
 It's the internet!
 Not Microsoft in the early 90s ;)

 If somebody posts on the wall, a message goes to the activity, event or community manager (you) starting with the lowest level of delegating and escalating upwards if no manager is assigned.
 (So you don't have to ask people to email you separately - see below re private messaging.)
 Having one person ask a common question on the wall will save others wondering or asking you again!